-Whether you prefer lake or river, you have plenty of close-in options to choose for swimming around Portland when the mercury rises.
+Whether you prefer a lake or a river, you have plenty of close-in options to choose from for swimming around Portland when the mercury rises.
 While some watering holes will require a short hike, others allow you to practically drive right in.
-All are family friendly, so pack a picnic and bring plenty of cool drinks for a fun afternoon in the sun.
+All are family-friendly, so pack a picnic and bring plenty of cool drinks for a fun afternoon in the sun.
 Here are 9 amazing swimming holes near Portland.